cvzwkk/portal/assets/docs/nuclear/reactors/Bohr-Diagram/isotopes/readme.md

 * Neutrons: 286
 * Electrons: 312

-Untritrium is a superheavy element that has never been created or observed in nature.
+Untritium is a superheavy element that has never been created or observed in nature.
 It is expected to be a very unstable element with a very short half-life.
 It is likely to decay by alpha emission, producing a neutron and an atom of an element with one fewer proton.

 ---
 ---